josephAnda/arcadeGame/README.md

 *the collision logic has been updated to reduce the occurence of 'far-away' collisions.

-QUESTION:  What other information is my README file missing?
-I was only asked to include instructions for running the game.

 In order to run the game, simply open 'index.html' with the web browser of your choice.